danish-am/aks-terrafom-azuredevops/README.md

    - **Terraform Plan**
    - **Terraform Apply**
-4. Monitor pipeline execution through the Azure DevOps portal.
-Note: In the azure devops portal do a variable group link from the libraray
+4. Monitor pipeline execution through the Azure DevOps portal. and  also In the azure devops portal do a variable group link from the library
 ---

 ## 📈 Best Practices and Notes